Schematic of a pressurized water reactor.

 The M65 atomic cannon, a 280 mm gun, is a nuclear-capable artillery piece from the early days of the Cold War (like 1950s early).
 It rested on a massive steel structure supported by a turnstyle that could be used to make major adjustments to the azimuthal angle of the gun.
 Given it's huge size, it required two large trucks to move, as shown below (don't let the perspective fool you, I took this on 0.5x.
 See my pictures page for a pic of me in front of the trunion area).

 One of these guns, nicknamed "Atomic Annie" (above) was used to deploy a nuclear artillery shell in the Grable shot of the Upshot-Knothole series of nuclear tests at the Nevada Test Site (formerly Nevada Proving Ground) in 1953.
 The artillery shell produced a yield of approximately 15 kilotons.
 This was accomplished by the W9 warhead, which was one of the few highly enriched uranium (HEU) gun type weapons maintained by the US.
-We later moved over to implosion-type plutonium weapons exclusively (although, these still involve the use of HEU, just not as the primary fissile material).
+We later moved over to implosion-type plutonium weapons exclusively (although, these still can involve the use of HEU, just not as the primary fissile material).
 A video of the test can be found here.
 Another pic of the gun is below.

 Something I find particularly fascinating about this weapon system is that the US was able to go from the crude Mk-1 "Little Boy" device used in 1945 against Japan, to a miniaturized warhead deployable on artillery shells with the same yield in the matter of a few years.
 General Douglas MacArthur actually pressed President Truman to approve the use of nuclear weapons against the North Korean forces during the Korean war, with 8 of these 280 mm guns being deployed to theater with a complement of nuclear shells [I will need to come back with a specific source, but I believe this is discussed in 15 Minutes: General Curtis LeMay and the Countdown to Nuclear Annihilation].
 You can read more about MacArthur's crazy plan to wage nuclear warfare against the Koreans and Chinese here.
 What I found particularly wild from this article was his plan to use "enhanced radiation weapons" (a.k.a. cobalt bombs or salted nukes) to deny the enemy entry through the northern border between Korea and the USSR and China.